QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 - Bundled with two CPU solvers: Easy Solver (heuristic) and Exhaustive Solver (complete search).

-- Supports High-Order Unconstrained Binary Optimization (HUBO) of degree up to 16.
+- Supports High-Order Unconstrained Binary Optimization (HUBO) with unlimited degree.

 - Includes APIs for calling the Gurobi Optimizer to solve Quadratic Unconstrained Binary Optimization (QUBO) problems.